vswanlund/vswanlund.github.io/tag-mobile-sdks/android/errors.md

 The SDK [Javadoc]({{site.baseurl}}/tag-mobile-sdks/0.9.6-javadoc/Android/) provides the details of every method including parameters and exceptions.

-As and additional aid to help identify problems during development the centralised list of exceptions you see below can also be referred to.
+As an additional aid to help identify problems during development the centralised list of exceptions below can also be referred to.

 <br />